Software Engeneering - Key Notes and considerations

 - Interpreted (Python, JavaScript, HTML)

-Query languages, structured programming languages, and object-oriented programming languages are categorized as high-level programming languages.
+High level programing language: Query languages, structured programming languages, and object-oriented programming languages are categorized as high-level programming languages.
+As Query (CRUED), consult the public article about SQL.

 Coding planning methods and organization